CapWebSolutions/dentalimplants/wp-content/themes/infinity-pro/README.txt

 Footer 3 - Footer 3 widget area.

 ICON FONTS
-The icons used in the Infinity Pro theme are free of copyright and courtesy of http://ionicons.com/.
+The icons used in the Dental Implants Infini-Pro theme are free of copyright and courtesy of http://ionicons.com/.

 LOCALIZATION
-The Infinity Pro theme is translation ready.
+The Dental Implants Infini-Pro theme is translation ready.
 More information about the translation process can be found at http://codex.wordpress.org/Translating_WordPress/

 SUPPORT
-Please visit http://my.studiopress.com/help/ for theme support.
+Please visit https://capwebsolutions.com/ for theme support.

 CHANGELOG

 = 1.0.0 =
 * Initial release

-= 1.1.0 =
-* Include additional WooCommerce support and styling
-* Modified folder structure
-* Add CSS for extra wide layout on team page
-* Add CSS for full body class on landing page and lead capture pages
-* Update documentation
-* Update responsive menu
-* Update text domain

-= 1.1.1 =
-* Fix minor WooCommerce style bugs
-* Standards check
-* Update mobile menu submenu label

-= 1.1.2 =
-* Fix error thrown when WooCommerce was inactive

-= 1.1.3 =
-* Fix product gallery bug in WooCommerce 3.0 update
-* Update media query for menu
-* Update flexible widgets to work with customizer
-* Update responsive menu to 1.1.3
-* Optimize front page images